xplosionmind/tommi.space/content/jam/public/A History of the Internet and the digital future.md

 https://youtube-nocookie.com/embed/fs-YpQj88ew

 <div class='red box'>

-	<ul><li>What distinguished the Capitalist efforts at making Web technologies and communitarian ones such as Linux?</li>
+- What distinguished the Capitalist efforts at making Web technologies and communitarian ones such as Linux?
-	<li>consider the aspect of the technology and software vs the hardware it is run on</li></ul>
+- consider the aspect of the technology and software vs the hardware it is run on

 </div>

 page 118: Google’s initial focus was on **back links**.
 PageRank, **Freedom to seek** at page 119. <q>googol</q>: Google’s success and effectiveness is based on massive amount of data, centralized, processed, inspected, **ranked**: